Opus10/django-pgbulk/docs/index.rst

    postgres ``UPDATE ON CONFLICT`` syntax to perform an atomic upsert operation.
 There are several options to this function that allow the user to avoid touching rows if they result in a duplicate update, along with returning which rows were updated, created, or untouched.
+Users can also use ``models.F`` objects on conflicts.
 3. `pgbulk.sync` - For syncing a list of models with a table.
 Does a bulk upsert and also deletes any rows in the source queryset that were not part of the input data.